matbyte-com/vyhub-documentation/docs/guide/customizability.md

 VyHub can be customized in various aspects.
 You can create your own theme, add custom navigation links, create custom HTML pages, and more.

+The biggest customization option is the `Shop-Only` mode - this mode disables or hides everything that is not shop-related.
+This mode can be enabled in the `General` settings.

 You can find predefined themes in the settings under `Themes` on the top-right.

 ## Theme